geotrev/undernet/site/docs/collapsibles.md

 </div>
 ```

-Avoid adding margin or padding directly to the collapsible content element; this may change the calculated dimensions and break the collapse behavior.

-Instead, add a new element inside with its own margin/padding.

 ## Controlling Visibility

 Any given collapsible's content will be expanded by default.
-To force the content to be hidden, add `data-visible="false"` on the wrapper.
+To force the content to be hidden at page load, add `data-visible="false"` on the wrapper.

 <div class="collapsible" data-visible="false" data-collapsible="collapsible-2">
   <h5>